rvrsh3ll/Word-Doc-Video-Embed-EXE-POC/README.md

 * Open document.xml with a text editor such as VSCode.
 * Replace the base64 encoded blob in poc.html with your desired payload.
 * Encode ALL characters https://mothereff.in/html-entities
-* Copy encoding to document.xml and paste immediately before &&lt;iframe
+* Copy encoding to document.xml and paste immediately before \&lt\;iframe
 * Save document.xml and copy back into word\document.xml
 * Rename poc.docx.zip to weaponized.docx
 * Done!!